ncomputers/neo/README.md

 Exceeding any quota results in a `403 FEATURE_LIMIT` response with a helpful hint.
 Administrators may inspect current usage and limits via `GET /api/outlet/{tenant}/limits/usage` when providing an `X-Tenant-ID` header.
-The admin dashboard displays these limits with usage bars and a "Request more" link for contacting support.
+ The admin dashboard displays these limits with usage bars and a "Request more" link for contacting support via email.

 Copy the example environment file and adjust values as needed: